If you’re doing the grunt work in your business, doing the actual work, you’re stuck in the weeds.

 Then work on those tasks that will move your business forward – starting with the most difficult horrible tasks first.

-Where do you think you could do your 90 minutes that you won’t get interrupted?
+Where could you do your 90 minutes that you won’t get interrupted?

 Also, when would be the best time of day to do it?

 The key is to choose a time that works best for you, when you won’t let anything interrupt you.

 Then make sure it’s a time you will stick to.

 “I’ll open my emails first, and then do my 90 minutes”

 When I first mentioned the ’90 Minutes’ concept to one of my favourite marketing coaching clients, she said the perfect time for her 90 Minutes was from 9am.